EGI-Federation/documentation/content/en/users/compute/orchestration/im/cli/_index.md

 The valid VM and infrastructure states are the following:

 - `pending`, launched, but still in initialization stage;
-- `running`, created successfully and running, but still in the configuration stage;
+- `configuring`, created successfully and running, but still in the configuration stage;
 - `configured`, running and contextualized;
 - `unconfigured`, running but not correctly contextualized;